-On the driving test you will be asked to complete one of the four manoeuvres.
-They are the turn in the road, left or right reverse (around a corner) and the reverse park either in a carpark or beside the road.
+On the driving test, you will be asked to complete one of the four manoeuvres.
+They are the turn in the road, left or right reverse (around a corner) and the reverse park either in a car park or beside the road.
 The examiner will be looking at the control of the vehicle (clutch or brake control), the accuracy and good effective observation throughout the manoeuvre.
-One of the skills that needs to be mastered is the ability to combine all of the above, and not to simply concentrate on the accuracy and control, completly forgetting about the observation.
+One of the skills that need to be mastered is the ability to combine all of the above, and not to simply concentrate on the accuracy and control, completely forgetting about the observation.

 Choosing your driving instructor.

 - Pass rate.